gridphp/jqGridState/README.md

 jqGridState
 ===========

-NOTE: Github migration of bitbucket's rpgkaiser repo, extended by gridphp.
+NOTE: This is Github migration of bitbucket's rpgkaiser repo & extended by gridphp.

-This plugin persist various settings of jqGrid on page refresh.
+This jqGrid plugin persist various settings of jqGrid on page refresh.
 It includes column chooser, search filters, row selection, subgrid expansion, pager & column order.

 To enable, make set property to true when initializing object